 Unfortunately, there are some toxic species that are similar to Agaricus Campestris in both appearance and texture.
 The most common one is Agaricus xanthodermus.
-The most distinct difference between the two is that xanthodermus has a deep yellow stain in its base as opposed to a reddish-brown hue that is seen in campestris fungi.
+The most distinct difference between the two is that xanthodermus has a deep yellow stain in its base as opposed to the reddish-brown hue of campestris fungi.

 How To Grow Agaricus Campestris Mushrooms